Woman allegedly kills husband for ordering pornography

 JEFFERSON COUNTY, Arkansas --A woman in Arkansas allegedly shot and killed her husband for buying pornography.

-According to authorities, a Patricia Hill, 69, dialed 911 to report what she had done.
+Authorities say 69-year-old Patricia Hill dialed 911 to report what she had done.

-Investigators say Hill told them she learned her husband had ordered pornography on television and canceled his subscription.
+Investigators said Hill told them she learned her husband had ordered pornography on television and canceled his subscription.

 Hill allegedly shot her husband after he refused to leave the home.